Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

+- Wisconsin and its opponents have combined to score more than 38 points in three of five games this season.

-- Wisconsin's games this season have gone over 38.5 points three of five times.
+- Army's games have gone over 38 points in four of five chances this season.

+- The two teams combine to average 54 points per game, 16 more than the over/under in this contest.

-- The combined points per game average of the two teams, 54, is 15.5 points more than Saturday's over/under.
+- These two squads surrender a combined 41.2 points per game, 3.2 more than this contest's over/under.

-- This contest's over/under is 2.7 points under the 41.2 these two squads combine to give up per game in 2021.

-- Badgers games this season feature an average total of 46.5 points, a number eight points higher than Saturday's over/under.
+- Badgers games this season feature an average total of 46.5 points, a number 8.5 points higher than Saturday's over/under.

-- The 49.5 PPG average total in Black Knights games this season is 11 points more than this game's over/under.
+- The 38-point total for this game is 11.5 points below the 49.5 points per game average total in Black Knights games this season.

 Wisconsin Stats and Trends